The Prince of Tides: Plot

 Tom has a fateful meeting with his mother and stepfather, bringing up painful memories.
-He reveals that, when he was 13, three escaped convicts invaded his home and raped him, his mother, and his sister.
+He reveals to Lowenstein that, when he was 13, three escaped convicts invaded his home and raped him, his mother, and his sister.
 His older brother, Luke, killed two of the aggressors with a shotgun, while his mother stabbed the third with a kitchen knife.
-They buried the bodies beneath the house and never spoke of it again.
+The family cleaned up the blood and buried the bodies beneath the house that night.
+Their mother made them swear never to mention the incident again.
+So not even the police were notified.
+Immediately, Savannah's mental health begins to decline.

 Discovering that Tom has been coaching Bernard, Herbert orders Bernard to stop his football pursuits and return to his music lessons to prepare to leave for Tanglewood, a prestigious music academy.
+He then proceeds to invite Tom to a dinner party he and Lowenstein are hosting later that night.

+While attending the party, Herbert begins ridiculing Tom for being a “Southern coach with a mad sister”, which infuriates Lowenstein.
+Tom then leaves the party and she goes with him.

 Tom spends a romantic weekend with Lowenstein at her country house.
 Savannah recovers and is released from the hospital.
 This recovery is due to finally learning about things she has repressed from her childhood, most notably the rapes.
-Her first suicide attempt at age 13 was after the rapes and murders of the three convicts.
+Her first suicide attempt at age 13 was after the rapes and killings of the three convicts.

 Tom then receives a call from his wife, who wants him back.
 He loves both Lowenstein and his wife, and he tells Lowenstein that he doesn't love his wife more, "just longer.”
 Tom ends his relationship with Lowenstein and reunites with his wife and family but wishes that two lives could be given to each man and woman.

 After working out the traumatic events in his past with Lowenstein's help, Tom is happy in his renewed life.